Lilou Wadoux: Ferrari (2023–present)

+2023

 Wadoux's historic 2023 Spa 6 Hours win was the first for a woman in WEC.

-In 2023, the Frenchwoman signed as Ferrari's first-ever female factory driver, competing for AF Corse in the GTE Am category alongside bronze-rated Luis Pérez Companc and fellow factory driver Alessio Rovera.
+In 2023, Wadoux signed as Ferrari's first-ever female factory driver, competing for AF Corse in the GTE Am category alongside bronze-rated Luis Pérez Companc and fellow factory driver Alessio Rovera.
 The campaign started out in disappointing fashion, as teammate Companc crashed spectacularly in the opening laps of the 1000 Miles of Sebring, forcing the team to retire.
 The team bounced back to finish a close second at the 2023 6 Hours of Portimão, before winning the following race at Spa-Francorchamps – Wadoux becoming the first female race winner in the WEC in any class.
 The trio eventually finished eighth in the standings after a run of bad fortune in the final few races.

 In November, Wadoux featured at the Bahrain test again, this time driving Ferrari's Le Mans-winning 499P Hypercar.
-She placed third out of the 18 drivers, only behind Robert Shwartzman and Norman Nato.
+She placed third out of the 18 drivers, only behind Robert Shwartzman and Jota's Norman Nato.

+2024

 Wadoux made her IMSA debut in 2023 at Watkins Glen.
 One year later at the same venue, she achieved her first LMP2 win.

 Wadoux embarked on a new challenge in 2024 as she moved to the Japanese Super GT series.
 Racing with the GAINER-run PONOS Racing squad, she shared a Ferrari 296 GT3 in the GT300 class with veteran Kei Cozzolino, and secured second place at a wet Sportsland Sugo race – the first female podium in the series since 1995.
-In parallel, Wadoux competed in the endurance rounds of the IMSA SportsCar Championship in LMP2 with AF Corse, partnering Nicklas Nielsen and 2023 teammate Pérez Companc.
+In parallel, Wadoux competed in the endurance rounds of the IMSA SportsCar Championship in LMP2 with AF Corse, partnering Pérez Companc and Nicklas Nielsen.
 After two races where the team encountered trouble, Wadoux contributed towards her first win in the category at Watkins Glen, taking the car from third place to the lead during her stint and being praised by Le Mans winner Nielsen for her pace.